filoxo/minideck/README.md

     `_Warning!_{.text-red-500}`

-  - or in your MDX components
+  - or in your MDX components, optionally with [classnames](https://github.com/JedWatson/classnames#readme) for conditional logic

 - Change the code theme?
 Change the imported theme in `Code.js`
 - Add more components?
 Import them in `content.mdx`, or add them to the `components` list in `index.js`